2023 Best Value Visual & Performing Arts Schools in West Virginia

 Shepherd University excels when it comes to quality.
 It’s ranked in the top 20% of all schools on our Best Visual & Performing Arts Schools in West Virginia list.

-In-state tuition fees for undergraduate students at WVU are $9,144 per year.
+WVU undergraduate students pay an average of $9,144 in in-state tuition and fees each year.
 While working on their degree, visual and performing arts majors at WVU accumulate an average of around $24,067 in student debt.
 The average monthly payment of a loan this size is about $558, assuming that the borrower is on a 10-year repayment plan.

 Out of the 5 schools in West Virginia that were part of this year’s ranking, Marshall University landed the # 3 spot on the list.
-Located in the small city of Huntington, Marshall University is a public college with a large student population.
+Located in the city of Huntington, Marshall University is a public college with a fairly large student population.

 The average tuition and fees for an in-state undergraduate at Concord University are $8,690 a year.